Although unsigned by the maker, this microscope can

 feature sometimes seen on some other Schrauer microscopes.
 The fine focus knobs on both instruments are the same.

-The mirror and the its support arm are identical on each microscope.
+The mirror and its swinging support arm are identical on each microscope.
 In common

 with the "Physicians Model" and many other Schrauer microscopes, this